isomerpages/govtech-gobusiness-main/_browse-all-equipment-Maritime/LED-Lighting.md

 - LED lighting for non-regulated lightings under NEA�s MELS with efficacy of at least 110 lumens/watt

+### Mode and Schedule of Payment

+- Direct Purchase
+- Hire Purchase
+- Lease

+### Support Level and Conditions

+Up to 70% for SMEs, 30% for non-SMEs

+Only for businesses within the Maritime sectors.

+Funded and administered by Enterprise Singapore (EnterpriseSG).
+For more information, please refer to [https://www.enterprisesg.gov.sg/eeg](https://www.enterprisesg.gov.sg/eeg){:target='_blank'}{:rel='noopener'}

 ### Pre-Approved Equipment Brands and Models